naif-sameer/my-programming-docs/docs/php/laravel.md

 php artisan migrate:status

-# you can quickly apply new schmea
+# you can quickly apply new schema
 php artisan migrate:fresh

-#create table [use make:model insted of this]
+#create table [use make:model instead of this]
-php artisan make:migration create_propject_table
+php artisan make:migration create_propjet_table

 # create new model with factory